LeshDev/MoreColors/README.md

 # MoreColors
-Expand your Java Colors with more colors from diffrent palettes 🖌️
+Expand your Java Colors with more colors from different palettes 🖌️

 ## Current palettes
 ### Material